hrzhao76/AthenaTriton/book/triton-lxplusGPU.md

 curl -v localhost:8000/v2/health/ready
 ```

-You should see the following message if the connect and ther server is in good state
+You should see the following message if the connection and the server are in a good state.

 ```
 ...